stb06/Vanilla_Plus_Risk_of_Rain_Returns/Release/README.md

 - If you download the modpack file itself, it will tell you if the modpack has an update in r2modman.
 	- Look for a cloud with an arrow next to Vanilla_Plus_Risk_of_Rain_Returns to see if the modpack has an update (you can move Vanilla_Plus_Risk_of_Rain_Returns just under BepInExPack or click the "update all" button in front of the yellow box to easily see if there's an update).
 Install the update through the link as usual, and download Vanilla_Plus_Risk_of_Rain_Returns again.
 Please replace the More_OSTs_Mod folder when you update.
 		- If there isn't an update to the modpack itself, simply update Vanilla_Plus_Risk_of_Rain_Returns.
-- This modpack includes Starstorm2 (best if used with next 3 mods mentioned), Videogame_Mod_2_Unofficial, Survariants, NemesisSkins, ProperSave, DiscordRichPresence, and RealerCheatUnlocks which are off by default.
+- This modpack includes Starstorm2 (best if used with next 4 mods mentioned), Videogame_Mod_2_Unofficial, Survariants, NemesisSkins, NemesisRobomando, ProperSave, DiscordRichPresence, and RealerCheatUnlocks which are off by default.
 	- There may be some items that are not unlockable with this modpack, so you may want to enable RealerCheatUnlocks and right click them to unlock them (namely Fireworks).
 ## Check Out My Other Modpack
 [Pure Risk of Rain Returns](https://thunderstore.io/package/stb06/Pure_Risk_of_Rain_Returns)